Walking Tour of Galway City

 Towards the end of Shop St down a side street on the right is the 14th century Collegiate Church of St Nicholas of Myra, built from Connemara Marble and local limestone and named for the saint otherwise known as Santa Claus.

-The church has served it congregation, at some times Catholic, at others (as now) Protestant, for more than 650 years.
+The church has served its congregation, at some times Catholic, at others (as now) Protestant, for more than 650 years.
 The only interruption to this came in 1652 when Cromwell’s forces seized the church and used it for a time as stabling for horses.

 More about St Nicholas of Myea Church